What do I have in common with Ben Stiller, Sam Newman and Wayne Swan? We have all had prostate cancer.

 “The gallows humour helps lighten things up without taking away from the serious side of meetings.
 And the meeting brings men together for a common cause.”

-For some men who are still working, the fact that many groups meet during the day might be a barrier to attending.
+For some men who are still in the workforce, the fact that many groups meet during the day might be a barrier to attending.
 Fortunately, there are some groups that do meet in the evening.